 A new genetic study may shed light on the causes of the rare childhood disease biliary atresia.
 The leading cause of liver transplantation in children, biliary atresia (BA) is a rare, life-threatening condition in which the ducts that carry bile from the liver to the gallbladder become blocked.

 Research in the Spinner Lab focuses understanding the etiology and expressivity of pediatric developmental disorders.
 The lab uses genomic methods to focus on the multisystem disorder Alagille syndrome and biliary atresia, a likely heterogeneous and poorly understood condition.
-The lab is also interested in the utilization of genomic tools to continue to improve diagnostic rates for constitutional genetic disorders.

 Researching the causes of liver diseases and new ways to treat children with these disorders using a bench-to-bedside approach that integrates clinical care, clinical research, and basic science research.